gizle/friskbybox/README.md

 # friskbybox
 Openscad drawings for a casing for the Frisk By Bergen air pollution sensors.

-This will be a complete casing for the "Frisk By Bergen" projecti's sensors.
+This will be a complete casing for the "Frisk By Bergen" project's sensors.
 It is designed primarily to be used to cut a master mold with a CNC milling machine, but can be adapted to be printed by a 3D printer.
 Currently the panels are in separate toplevel files, and there is no full model of the box.
 That may be made later, but is not required to make the parts,